 Living With Parents

-Your financial aid counselor is happy to meet to discuss this topic with you to help you better understand the impact of living on or off campus.
+Your financial aid counselor is happy to meet to discuss this topic with you to help you better understand the impact of living on campus, off campus, or with parents/relatives.

 Expected parent contribution